 Instead of using single-use cotton rounds, purchase reusable cotton rounds or DIY!
 Find an easy tutorial by Shelbizleee:

 6. Minimalize personal care routine

-Try to figure which are the essential products you need, and avoid purchasing new things that you don’t use/need daily.
+Try to figure out which are the essential products you need, and avoid purchasing new things that you don’t use/need daily.

 7. Switch to zero waste personal products